sahatsawat-pks/dl-project/README.md

 | **Class weights** | ✅ Inverse-frequency weighting                             |
 | **LR**            | 3×10⁻⁴ (AdamW)                                             |
 | **Improvement**   | Higher recall on Fractured class; smoother learning curves |

+> 🎯 **What problem from the previous model are you solving, and how do you know it improved?**
+> *We solved the Baseline's severe overfitting problem by adding Data Augmentation, and solved the low minority recall by adding Inverse-Frequency Class Weighting. **We know it improved** because the validation loss curve stabilized instead of exploding, and the F1-Score/Recall on the minority "Fractured" class increased dramatically.*

 ### Iteration 3 — `ModelFinal` (EfficientNet-B0 fine-tuned)